wenyenwei/zd_/README.md

 To do unit testing to the app, simply follow below:

 ## Unit tests
 These are written using rails testing.
-Find unit tests in the `test` folder.
+Find unit tests in the `test/controller` folder.

 To run unit tests, run:

 * `rake`

+* Note: If you didn't fill in your zendesk authentication info in step `Environment variables setup`, you will get errors in unit tests due to incomplete authentication info.